Investigating Your Furniture’s Wood Identity?

 If you’ve read my Ultimate Guide on Identifying Wood Types in Furniture, then you know…

 Actually identifying a piece’s wood type based on reading some descriptions is just plain hard.

-There are sooo many wood types.
-So many wood species and genus etc., etc…
+There are so many wood types.
+So many wood species and genera etc., etc…

 So many in fact…

 That it is next to impossible to be 100%, matter-of-fact correct when identifying just a random wooden board you know nothing about.

 But we aren’t just investigating a random wooden board, are we?

 A lot of wood types don’t work for making furniture.